Belhmidi/terraform/README.md

 * Click New and Add the path to the Terraform executable location.

-* Save changes and then click OK to exit
+* Save changes and then click OK to exit.